unjs/c12/README.md

 const config = watchConfig({
   cwd: ".",
   // chokidarOptions: {}, // Default is { ignoreInitial: true }
   // debounce: 200 // Default is 100.
-You can set to fale to disable debounced watcher
+You can set it to false to disable debounced watcher
   onWatch: (event) => {
     console.log("[watcher]", event.type, event.path);
   },